 What is natural gas odorization?
 Why do we odorize?
 What is the difference between an odorant, an odorizer, and odorization?

-Natural gas by itself is odorless and combustible, a fatal combination.
+Natural gas by itself is odorless and combustible.
+In other words, a fatal combination.
 In fact, one of the worst tragedies in the United States involved a gas leak at a London, Texas school in 1937.
-The non-odorized gas ignited and the explosion took the lives of over 200 students and teachers.
+In that situation, the non-odorized gas ignited and the explosion took the lives of over 200 students and teachers.

-GPl Odorizers is the manufacturer of environmental friendly odorant injection systems.
-If you would like more information about our products, visit Natural Gas Odorizer or call me today at (303) 697-6701.
+GPL Odorizers is the manufacturer of environmentally-friendly odorant injection systems.
+If you would like more information about our products, visit Natural Gas Odorizer.